mdbootstrap/mdb-ui-kit/README.md

 If you are using the static css files, you may want to use your own color variation.
 To do so:

-1. Download the source or obtain the source with bower
+1. `npm install && bower install` (alternatively you may download the source, but using npm and bower is recommended)
 2. Edit the `less/_variables.less` file and alter the color variables.
 You are most likely interested in altering `@brand-primary`.
 For a list of material design color palette variables, refer to `less/_colors.less`

     ```less